 Bonus tip: Hire a professional stager who knows your local market and can ensure your home is ready to impress, giving you one less thing to worry about.
 In Virginia, expect to pay $773 on average in staging costs.
 This will get you 60–90 days of a fully designed living room, kitchen, dining room, master bedroom, and bathrooms.
 Prices vary from city to city, so be sure to give local companies a call for specific estimates.

 Step 2: Set a price

 Pricing strategy can make or break a FSBO sale.
 List your home for too little, and you leave money on the table.
 Price it too high, and the listing goes stale, forcing a price drop that could make buyers wary of the home.

 🙋🏻♀️ Ask a realtor: Granlund suggests pricing your home at fair market value.
 That way, you have a reasonable chance of getting multiple offers and thereby securing more than what you asked for.

 "If you price it lower, and you only get one offer, then what do you do?
 Take the lower offer?" he says.
 "If you price it too high and you sit, then you're just going to hurt yourself."

-A pre-sale appraisal gives you a more accurate starting point for pricing your home.
+A pre-sale appraisal gives you a sense of your home's fair market value, which is a more accurate starting point for pricing your home.
 In Virginia, appraisals average $300 to $365 but help you walk away with thousands more once your home is sold.